unioncollege-webtech/table-of-contents/README.md

 ---------------------------

-It would be a nice enhancement to allow the user to click on the Table of Contents heading to collapse or expand the heading.
+It would be a nice enhancement to allow the user to click on the Table of Contents heading to collapse or expand the list.

 Use [addEventListener][ael] to listen for ‘click’ events on the table of contents heading.
 In the listener callback function, use the [`classList`][classList]